 © Danielle Brigida / WWF

 Giraffes feed on what’s out of reach for most of the Maasai Mara’s animals.
 But their long necks aren’t their only advantage in their effort to eat leaves off tall trees.
-They have a tongue that can be up to 21 inches long!
+Their tongues can measure up to 21 inches long!
 Giraffes also lack front teeth on the top of their jaw, allowing easier access for their tongue to reach out and grab leaves.
-They do have bottom teeth, a hardened dental pad, and plenty of molars at the back of the jaw.
-Surprisingly, they have the same number of teeth as humans — even without upper front teeth!
+They do have bottom teeth, a hardened dental pad and plenty of molars at the back of the jaw.

 Brown Parrot